graemeg/firebird-lib/README.txt

 (1)
-in version 0.85 there is a new component TFBLDataset is an TDataset descendant.
+In version 0.85 there is a new component TFBLDataset.
+It is an TDataset descendant.

 Limits:
    Unidirectional
    Read Only
    params not supported yet

-see ClientDataset example in <fblib>\examples\turbodelphi\ directory
+See ClientDataset example in <fblib>\examples\turbodelphi\ directory